 On this page

-- Sample customer engagement letter
+- Download and use our sample customer engagement letter

 Setting up customer accounts for invoicing

-Your invoice should include information the customer needs to know to pay you on time and details for your own bookkeeping.
+Your invoice should include information the customer needs to know to pay you on time – and details for your own bookkeeping.

 Business details to include